Daio-io/msw-client/README.md

 MswClient.removeAllFields() // I wonder what this does...
 ```

-A list of fields are available on the [MSW API site](http://magicseaweed.com/developer/forecast-api)
+A list of fields are available based on the response data.
+More details here: [MSW API](http://magicseaweed.com/developer/forecast-api)

 Feel free to submit issues and contribute.